-All ITS equipment supplied by the Design-Builder, with the exception of CCTV, shall be compatible with the latest NTCIP standards and the current TOC Central Controlling Software.
+All ITS equipment supplied by the Design-Builder, with the exception of CCTV, shall be compatible with the latest NTCIP standards and the current TOC Controlling Software.
 The Design-Builder shall transmit data in a format compatible with the current Controlling Software.
-The Design-Builder shall be responsible for all project related/prompted modifications and any changes that are necessary to the existing network or network devices for interoperability with the overall system.
+The Design-Builder shall be responsible for all related modifications and any changes that are necessary to the existing network or network devices for interoperability with the overall system.
 The Design-Builder shall furnish a table of devices needing IPs by location (latitude and longitude) and device (ports used).
-VDOT shall integrate all devices at the CRO-NRO TOC with field technical support and assistance from the Design-Builder.
-The Design-Builder shall furnish, install and integrate any additional equipment software/farmware, documentation, manuals, and software drivers necessary for device functionality in support of the integration process.
+VDOT shall integrate all devices at the CRO TOC.
+The Design-Builder shall furnish, install and integrate any additional equipment software, documentation, manuals, and software drivers necessary for functionality.

 The Design-Builder shall meet with VDOT at least thirty (30) days before beginning system integration or fiber splicing activities.
-The purpose of these meetings shall be to verify the Design-Builder's ITS and integration plans by reviewing site survey information, splicing diagrams, IP addressing schemes, plan outages, troubleshooting issues, and other design issues.
+The purpose of these meetings shall be to verify the Design-Builder's ITS and integration plans by reviewing site survey information, splicing diagrams, IP addressing schemes, troubleshooting issues, and other design issues.
 In addition, at these meetings the Design-Builder shall identify any concerns regarding the integration and provide detailed information on how such concerns shall be addressed and/or minimized.
 The Design-Builder shall provide all documentation required to support system integration meetings, including detailed functional narrative text, system and subsystem drawings and schematics.
 Also included shall be the documentation to demonstrate all elements of the design which includes, but is not limited to: technical, functional, and operational requirements; ITS/communications; equipment; termination/patch panels; performance criteria; and details relating to interfaces to other ITS subsystems.
 System integration meetings shall be held on mutually agreeable dates.
 All action items resulting from the system integration meeting shall be satisfactorily addressed by the Design-Builder and reviewed and approved by VDOT.